Vishal-Dhoriya/Spark-Cluster/README.md

 ## Overview

 This project automates the setup of a Spark cluster with one master node and multiple worker nodes on a shared network using Bash scripts.
 The setup ensures all nodes are properly configured for distributed computing using Apache Spark.
+By streamlining the installation of dependencies, network configuration, and service initialization, the script reduces manual effort, minimizes the risk of human error, and ensures consistent cluster deployment.
+Additionally, it provides flexibility for customization, allowing you to tailor the cluster to your specific needs.

 ## Files in the Project